 The entrepreneurial spirit is exactly for me.
 Except for that advisor, people are kind and helpful.
 They cheer on anyone who dares to have an idea and see it through.
 They are champions of passion.
 I am too.

 I can see now that I let that advisor and all those courses and books guide me down too narrow a track.
 Business people are all over the road, everywhere, all over.
 The best know that a mix of temperaments yields good business.
-So, if you overlook some people for your team because they aren’t dynamic enough, you may want to rethink this.
+Meaning, if you overlook some people for your team because they aren’t dynamic enough you may want to rethink this.

 I’ll readjust, too.
 I’ll start with working harder at self marketing (damn, I hate it when the bad guy is right).
 Though I doubt I will ever see marketing myself as fun.
 Fun is going to Mexico City and eating a lot of tacos and drinking artisan tequila.